San Francisco votes on city's scandal-plagued school board

 8 of8

-SAN FRANCISCO (AP) — Another chapter opens in the saga of San Francisco’s scandal-plagued school board Tuesday as voters weigh in on whether to recall three members after a year of controversy that captured national attention.
+SAN FRANCISCO (AP) — A new chapter opened in the saga of San Francisco’s scandal-plagued school board Tuesday as voters appeared to back the recall of three members after a year of controversy that captured national attention.

-For many parents, Tuesday’s special municipal election is a referendum on how the city’s school board managed the pandemic.
+Initial returns from mailed-in ballots — about 24% of registered voters — showed voters overwhelmingly supporting the recall of the board president and two other members.
+However, it was too early to confirm the outcome.

 Written By